yanj14/Hybrid-Wireframe/Readme.md

 ## Input requirements

-### Requirements for linker sequence files

-The linker sequence file is a tab-delimited txt file which consists of first three mandatory columns and one optional fourth column.
-The first three are the 1st staple fragment ID., the 2nd staple fragment ID. and the linker sequence.
-The fourth column is the staple-linker connection pattern.

-If linkers are ssDNA, the fourth column is not needed.
-However, if linkers are dsDNA, then the 1st staple fragment will be joint with the linker sequence listed in the same line while the second fragment will be joint with the reverse complement of the linker sequence.
-For dsDNA linker, you also need to specify if the generated staples (5' to 3') start or end with the linkers by adding 'start' or 'end' to the fourth column.

-**Please be aware** that a 'TT' dinucleotide will be automatically added between the linker and the staple fragment to provide necessary structural flexibility.
-All unspecified staple fragment pairs will be joint by a 'TT' dinucleotide.

 ### Requirements for text files to delete staples

 To delete a staple, simply write down the number of the staple to be deleted (one number per line).
 For example: